 The green lady.
 The aurora.
 The northern lights.
 The polar lights.
 Whatever you call the natural phenomena, there is no way to do it justice and explain how beautiful they are.
 You’ve seen the photos online, but what is it really like in person?
-Here’s our experience in Tromso and chasing the northern lights in Norway.
-In the sections below, we will share all of our northern lights tips, so consider this our ultimate guide to the northern lights!
+Here’s our experience in Tromso and chasing the aurora in Norway.
+Below, we will share all of our northern lights tips.

 If we’re being honest, we really didn’t know what to expect from our Tromso northern lights tour experience.
 We knew we wanted to see the lights, but beyond the photos on the Internet, we didn’t know what it would entail.
 The reality is better than you could ever possibly imagine, but it can also be more challenging than you might think.